arpansinha7/CodeClash/README.md

 ---

-## 🤝 Contributing

-Contributions are **welcome and appreciated**! 🚀

-Whether it's fixing bugs, improving UI, or adding new features — feel free to contribute.

-### Steps:

-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Commit and push
-5. Open a Pull Request

----

-## 💡 Contribution Ideas

-* Fix room joining bug
-* Add room validation
-* Implement live leaderboard
-* Integrate Monaco editor
-* Build sandbox execution system

----

 ## 📚 Learning Outcomes

+This project demonstrates:

-* Real-time systems using WebSockets
+* ⚡ Real-time systems using WebSockets
-* Event-driven architecture
+* 🧠 Building a coding judge engine
-* Multiplayer room design
+* 🎮 Multiplayer system design
-* Backend algorithm design
+* 🔄 Event-driven architecture
+* 💻 Monaco editor integration
+* ⚙️ Full-stack development

 ---

-## 📜 License

-MIT License

----

 ## 👨‍💻 Author

 **Arpan Sinha**

+---

+## ⭐ Support

+If you found this project interesting, consider giving it a ⭐ on GitHub!